2019–20 Chelsea F.C. Women season

 The 2019–20 season was Chelsea Women's 28th competitive season and 10th consecutive season in the FA Women's Super League, the top flight of English women's football.
+Chelsea managed to take back the title of the domestic league since the 2017–18 season, as well as winning the League Cup.
+They were also unbeaten in the league before it was concluded on a points-per-game ratio due to the COVID-19 pandemic.

 Review

-2019 FIFA Women's World Cup

-This season begin with the 2019 FIFA Women's World Cup in France from 7 June to 7 July 2019.
+This season began with the 2019 FIFA Women's World Cup in France from 7 June to 7 July 2019.
 A total of twelve players are across the Channel with six different countries, making Chelsea the best-represented English club.
-England are taking the most players from Chelsea, as midfielder and club captain Karen Carney, center back Millie Bright, goalkeeper Carly Telford, and 2017-18 FWA, PFA Women's Players' Player of the Year and inaugural Ballon d’Or Féminin nominee Fran Kirby are all headed to France with The Lionesses.
-Blues defender Maria Thorisdottir and midfielder Maren Mjelde will both be heading to the World Cup for Norway along with the new signing Guro Reiten.
-Sweden will be taking Chelsea left back Jonna Andersson, versatile defender Magdalena Eriksson, and departing star goalkeeper Hedvig Lindahl.
-Chelsea left back and New Zealand captain Ali Riley debuted for the Football Ferns in 2007 and will be playing in her fourth World Cup.
-South Korea and Scotland taking one each of Chelsea players such as Ji So-yun and Erin Cuthbert.
+England took the most players from Chelsea, as midfielder and club captain Karen Carney, center back Millie Bright, goalkeeper Carly Telford, and 2017-18 FWA, PFA Women's Players' Player of the Year and inaugural Ballon d’Or Féminin nominee Fran Kirby headed to France with The Lionesses.
+Blues defender Maria Thorisdottir and midfielder Maren Mjelde headed to the World Cup for Norway along with new signing Guro Reiten.
+Sweden took Chelsea left back Jonna Andersson, versatile defender Magdalena Eriksson, and departing star goalkeeper Hedvig Lindahl.
+Chelsea left back and New Zealand captain Ali Riley debuted for the Football Ferns in 2007 and played in her fourth World Cup.
+South Korea and Scotland took one each of Chelsea players, Ji So-yun and Erin Cuthbert respectively.